ossf/tac/process/project-lifecycle.md

 * If the project has consistently met the Project Requirements
 * If the project still supports the OpenSSF mission
 * If the project's inactivity or inconsistent maintenance presents a user security risk
-* If the project design or approach is no longer a recommended best practice
+* If the project's design or approach is no longer a recommended best practice

 #### Archive Process